-The proposed Edgecliff Centre site is located to the west of the block bounded by New South Head Road, Ocean Street, and New McLean Street, Figure 1.
-The site is generally surrounded by low-rise buildings in all directions, with nearby isolated medium- to high-rise buildings to the east and north respectively.
-The site is located on complex topography from a wind perspective, dropping steeply to the south-west and north-east, dropping gently to the north, while rising gently to the south-east.
+The proposed Edgecliff Tower site is located on the north-east corner of the intersection of New South Head and Darling Point Roads, Edgecliff, Figure 1.
+The site is generally surrounded by low-rise buildings in all directions, with nearby isolated medium- to high-rise buildings to the south/south-east and north respectively.
+The site is located on complex topography from a wind perspective, dropping steeply to the north-east, south-west, and west, dropping gently to the north, while rising gently to the south-east.